The Importance of Distracted Driving Awareness Month

 Distracted Driving Awareness Month

 April is Distracted Driving Awareness Month.
-The purpose of this event is to raise awareness of the dangers of distracted driving and encourage motorists to reduce avoidable distractions behind the wheel.
-This article highlights the dangers of distracted driving and ways to help your customers stay safe on the road.
+It is meant to raise awareness of the dangers of distracted driving and encourage motorists to reduce avoidable distractions behind the wheel.
+This article highlights the dangers of distracted driving and ways you can help your customers stay safe on the road.

 What is distracted driving?